 Speaking to TheSpoof.com's Far East correspondent, Monkey Woods, Kenwood said:

-"Children regularly greet me with a Good Morning in the afternoon, so it was a complete surprise to have them do it properly to such an extent that I wished I was back in Dudley", laughed the chirpy Yorkshireman.
+"Children regularly greet me with a Good Morning in the afternoon, so it was a complete surprise to have them do it properly, to such an enormous extent that I wished I was back in Dudley," laughed the chirpy Yorkshireman.

-The new record beats by one, the previous record of 1,746 set on Tuesday when one of the students was off school with severe diarrhoea after eating a dodgy cockroach curry.
+The new record beats by 1, the previous record of 1,746 set on Tuesday when one of the students was off school with severe diarrhoea after eating a dodgy Thai curry.